Seaweed in a dream swaying underwater toward refracted light with legs entangled

 Ask yourself: “Is there a situation in my life where my emotions and someone else’s have become so entangled that I’m losing the sense of where I end and the other person begins?”

 Astrological note: Tangled seaweed suggests Neptune in the 7th house, or difficult aspects between the Moon and Neptune.
-Pisces and Libra with this placement easily lose themselves in relationships.
+Pisces and Libras with this placement easily lose themselves in relationships.
 If Neptune is now aspecting your natal Moon or Venus — the question of emotional boundaries is especially pressing.

 You dived — and found an entire garden.
 Different shades of green, blue, violet.
 The underwater plants form a space — almost like a room, almost like another world.
 And this world has its own logic, its own beauty, its own life.